Skip to content

 Gusto · You need real HR features

-Benefits administration (health, dental, 401k, FSA/HSA), onboarding workflows, employee self-service portals, paid time off tracking, performance review tools — Gusto’s HR layer is genuinely better than what QuickBooks Payroll offers, even at QuickBooks Payroll’s higher tiers.
+Benefits administration (health, dental, 401k, FSA/HSA) with broker support, onboarding workflows, employee self-service portals, paid-time-off tracking, performance-review tools — Gusto’s HR layer is genuinely deeper than QuickBooks Payroll’s, even at QB Payroll’s higher tiers.

 Gusto · Contractor-heavy or hybrid workforce

-If contractors are a significant share of your payments, Gusto treats them as first-class entities with separate workflows, contractor-only payment runs (no full payroll seat cost), and automatic 1099-NEC filing.
+If contractors are a significant share of your payments, Gusto treats them as first-class entities — separate workflows, contractor-only payment runs (no full payroll seat cost), and automatic 1099-NEC filing at year-end.
 Hybrid W-2 + 1099 workforces particularly benefit.

 Gusto · Multiple states, remote team